 Real-time exoskeleton control for human-in-the-loop optimization

-Our proposal is to build a physical prototype of a modular lower-limb exoskeleton system with a digital interface to a variable real-time controller.
+Our proposal is to build a physical prototype of a modular lower-limb exoskeleton system with a digital interface to a real-time variable controller.
 The prototype will be equipped with motors that provide variable control to different joints and joint ranges of motion while being capable of supporting real-time control of its kinetic properties.
 By varying the assistive strategies in the exoskeleton system via a digital interface, we will enable human-in-the-loop (HILO) optimization in order to find optimal control strategies for different users and different goals.

-Persons with physical disabilities are the largest minority group in the world and global trends in ageing populations indicate an expected increase in the population affected by disability.
+Persons with physical disabilities are the largest minority group in the world, and global trends in ageing populations indicate an expected increase in the population affected by disability.
 In Sweden, musculoskeletal disorders are one of the most common causes of long-term disability.